Your cart is currently empty!

 There are already studies showing that red light therapy has significant therapeutic effects on people suffering from anxiety.
 Here are two such studies explained in more detail:

-A study was conducted to test whether photobiomodulation with near-infrared light (NIR) would show any effects for patients suffering from Generalized Anxiety Disorder (GAD).
+A study tested whether photobiomodulation with near-infrared light (NIR) would show any effects for patients suffering from Generalized Anxiety Disorder (GAD).
 The study showed significant correlation between the NIR treatments and the improvement of the GAD symptoms.

 The idea was to test the exposure of NIR by placing a red light therapy headband with LED lights to the broad area of the forehead of patients.

-This test was conducted on 15 patients over a period of 8 weeks.
+This test included 15 patients over a period of 8 weeks.
 All of the patients suffered from GAD.
 To monitor the effect of NIR, the outcome was measured in changes on three scales:

 This study showed that NIR can be a promising new therapy for anxiety disorders and that double-blind studies should be the next step.

-A pilot study was conducted on 10 patients.
+A pilot included 10 patients.
 Out of this number, all the patients suffered from major depression, while 9 of them also suffered from anxiety and 7 had a history with substance abuse.

 The study showed that, after two weeks of treatment, 6 out of 10 patients showed improvement with their depression while 7 out of 10 had reduced anxiety.